primefaces/primefaces/docs/10_0/core/csv.md

 ## AJAX vs Non-AJAX

-CSV works differently depending on the request type of the trigger component to be compatible with cases where CSV is not enabled.
+CSV works differently depending on the request type of the trigger component, to be compatible with cases where CSV is not enabled.

-### Non-AJAX
+#### Non-AJAX
-In non-AJAX case, all visible and editable input components in the form are validated and message components must be placed inside the form.
+All visible and editable input components in the form are validated and message components must be placed inside the form.

-### AJAX
+#### AJAX
-CSV supports partial processing and updates on client side as well, if process attribute is enabled, the components that would be processed at server side gets validated at client side.
+CSV supports partial processing and updates on client side.
+If process attribute is set, the components that would be processed at server side gets validated at client side.
 Similary if update attribute is defined, only message components inside the updated parts gets rendered.
-Whole process happens at client side.
+The whole process happens at client side.

 ## Events

-CSV provides a behavior called p:clientValidator to do instant validation in case you do not want to wait for the users to fill in the form and hit commandButton/commandLink.
-Using clientBehavior and custom events, CSV for a particular component can run with events such as change (default), blur, keyup.
+CSV provides a behavior, _p:clientValidator_, to do instant validation, in case you do not want to wait for the users to fill in the form and hit commandButton/commandLink.
+Using _p:clientValidator_ and custom events, CSV for a particular component can run with events such as change (default), blur or keyup.

 ```xhtml
 <h:form>